Lampshade: washi paper and bamboo ribbing

 Dimensions: H: 62 cm, W: 44 cm, D: 44 cm

 Akari 9AD Isamu Noguchi

 You are outside the EU.
 The price shown excludes V.A.T.

-This commodity is only sold online
+This commodity is only sold in the shop

 Akari 9AD from Isamu Noguchi.
 The Akari light sculptures were designed by Noguchi in 1951.
 The lamp is created from handmade washi paper and bamboo ribbing, supported by a metal frame.
 Handmade by the original manufacturer in Gifu, Japan, the paper lanterns are a harmonious blend of Japanese handcraft and modernist form.